Updated on September 3, 2021

 Whether the easement satisfies the above requirements is considered a question of fact.
 (Warsaw v.
 Chicago Metallic Ceilings, Inc. (1984) 35 Cal.3d 564, 571.)
 Accordingly, a claimant is usually entitled to a jury trial on these factual issues.
 (Arciero Ranches v.
 Meza (1993) 17 Cal.App.4th 114, 125-126.)

 In addition to the above requirements, the claimant also must show that their prescriptive easement is not exclusive.
-What this means is that a claimant generally cannot establish a prescriptive easement for a physical encroachment.
+What this means is that a claimant generally cannot establish a easement through prescription for a physical encroachment.
 (See Mehdizadeh v.
 Mincer (1996) 46 Cal.App.4th 1296) This is because an easement is meant to allow someone to make specific use of someone else’s property, and not to obtain fee title.
 (Id.)
 Otherwise, a claimant could do an end run around the tax requirement for obtaining fee title via adverse possession.
 (Id.)
 Accordingly, prescriptive easements have traditionally been granted for rights of way and ingress and egress purposes.

 However, as we will discuss in future posts, you may still be able to obtain an easement for a physical encroachment if you can establish that you are entitled to an easement based on the equitable principles.